 1. Choose Your Documentation Method (Digital is King)

 - Video Walkthroughs: Use your smartphone to record a continuous video of every room.
-Learn more in our guide on how to video your house for wildfire insurance.
+For best practices, see our guide on how to video your house for wildfire insurance.

-- Spreadsheets/Apps: Utilize a cloud-based home inventory app for maximum security.
+- Spreadsheets/Apps: Utilize a dedicated home inventory app.
+Download the best free home inventory app for Android: Rivets Inventory.

 2. Document Systematically, Room by Room

 Approach your home methodically.
-Start in one corner of a room and work clockwise.
-This systematic approach is crucial for a complete essential itemized home inventory list.
+This systematic approach is crucial for a complete personal property inventory.

 3. Detail is Key: What to Capture